Summerhall: History

 In November 2011, the former college buildings were acquired by the McDowell family, and developed under the direction of Robert McDowell as a multi-arts, and arts-related organisation and business, centre.
-The Summerhall arts complex includes a bar and restaurant (The Royal Dick), a microbrewery (Barney's Beer) and the Pickering Gin distillery.
+The Summerhall arts complex includes a bar and restaurant (The Royal Dick), a microbrewery (Barney's Beer) and the Summerhall distillery.
 Reputedly the biggest private art centre in Europe, it became major venue, each August, for the Edinburgh Fringe, and achieved a footfall of over 1 million visitors a year.
 In 2016 The New York Times described it as "packed with warrens and small hallways that make it a fabulous place to wander for a few hours, especially if there’s a performance happening."

 In May 2024, the owners announced their intention to place the 130,00 sq ft complex, with leases intact for over 100 artists, small businesses and companies, on the open market.
 Consistent with announcement by selling agents Cuthbert White that the owners were seeking a means of continuing the site's arts legacy, in March 2025 a charity formed by former Summerhall staff and tenants to rescue the arts venue signed a lease on the main building.
-Summerhall Arts which has the prospect of continuing its lease from 2028, will maintain an arts programme while the prospective buyers, AMA Newtown, seek planning consents for a redevelopment of the remainder of the former campus.
+Summerhall Arts, which has the prospect of continuing its lease from 2028, is committed to maintaining an arts programme while the prospective buyers, AMA Newtown, seek planning consents for a redevelopment of the remainder of the former campus.

 AMA, in turn, has pledged that the arts will remain a priority in developing its mixed-use plan for the site.
 When, in October 2024, its conditional bid was accepted, Dr Ali Afshar, AMA's co-founder and managing director, statedSummerhall is a complex city centre site, steeped in history and containing a number of listed buildings.
 Its use as a Fringe venue and home to small businesses has given it a special place in the hearts of local people.
-As we start to develop plans for its future, we intend to treat Summerhall with respect and consideration for its rich history, with an ongoing commitment to continue supporting the arts on the site.Summerhall Arts has confirmed plans to return Summerhall as an Edinburgh Fringe venue in 2025, with its programme to be revealed in May.
+As we start to develop plans for its future, we intend to treat Summerhall with respect and consideration for its rich history, with an ongoing commitment to continue supporting the arts on the site.Since mounting the its 14th Festival programme in August 2025, Summerhall has continued, under Summerhall Arts, as a major venue for the Edinburgh Fringe.